 7 Travel emission factors

-This travel emissions section provides detail on how to calculate emissions associated with both business travel and staff commuting.
+This section provides detail on how to calculate emissions associated with business travel and staff commuting.

 Business travel emissions result from travel associated with (and generally paid for by) the entity.
 We provide factors for private and rental vehicles, taxis, public transport, air travel, helicopters and accommodation.
 Business travel emissions are indirect (Scope 3/Category 6: Business travel) if the entity does not directly own or control the vehicles used for travel.
 If the entity owns or has an operating lease for the vehicle(s) these emissions are direct (Scope 1/Category 1: Purchased goods and services GHG Protocol) and should be accounted for in transport fuels (see Section 3.3).